Maud Angelica Behn

-Maud Angelica Behn (born 29 April 2003) is a member of the Norwegian Royal Family.
-She is the first child of Princess Märtha Louise of Norway and her late husband Ari Behn and the eldest grandchild of King Harald V of Norway and Queen Sonja.
+Maud Angelica Behn (born 29 April 2003) is a member of the Norwegian royal family, however, she is a private citizen and holds no royal title.
+She is the firstborn child of Princess Märtha Louise of Norway and her late husband Ari Behn and the eldest grandchild of King Harald V of Norway and Queen Sonja.

-She came to national attention with the speech she gave at her father’s funeral, and since then has published her first book.
+Behn came to national attention with the speech she gave at her father's funeral and published her first book in 2021.

-In 2022 she competed in the Norwegian version of the Masked Singer, Maskorama.
+In 2022, she competed in the Norwegian version of Masked Singer, Maskorama.

 Birth and baptism

 Maud Angelica Behn was born on 29 April 2003 at The National Hospital, a University Hospital in Oslo, Norway, where her mother had also been born.
-Her great-great grandmother was Maud of Wales, youngest daughter of King Edward VII of the United Kingdom.
+Her great-great-grandmother was Maud of Wales, youngest daughter of King Edward VII of the United Kingdom.

-Maud was christened at Slottskapellet, Royal Palace, Oslo, Norway on 2 July 2003, the one-hundredth birthday of her great-grandfather, King Olav V of Norway.
+Behn was christened at Slottskapellet, Royal Palace, Oslo, Norway on 2 July 2003, the one-hundredth birthday of her great-grandfather, King Olav V of Norway.
 Her godparents are her grandfather King Harald V, her uncle Crown Prince Haakon, Princess Alexandra of Sayn-Wittgenstein-Berleburg, her aunt Anja Sabrina Bjørshol, her mother's cousin Marianne Ulrichsen, the actor Kåre Conradi and the politician Trond Giske.

 She has two younger sisters, Leah Isadora Behn, born on 8 April 2005, and Emma Tallulah Behn, born on 29 September 2008.

 The web site of the Norwegian royal family names the members of the family as King Harald and Queen Sonja, Crown Prince Haakon, Crown Princess Mette-Marit, Princess Ingrid Alexandra, Prince Sverre Magnus, Princess Märtha Louise, her three daughters, and Princess Astrid.

 Succession to the throne

-Princess Märtha Louise is the first child of King Harald and Queen Sonja, and Maud Angelica is their eldest grandchild.
+Maud Angelica Behn is the eldest grandchild of Norway's King Harald and Queen Sonja.
 In 1990, the Norwegian constitution was changed, introducing full cognatic primogeniture to the Norwegian throne, so that the eldest child, regardless of sex, comes first in the line of succession.
 However, this change was made without displacing Crown Prince Haakon, as it only affects those born after 1989.
-Women born between 1971 and 1989 (in practice, only Märtha Louise), were given succession rights, but primogeniture would not apply.
-This was controversial, and if it were to be reversed Maud Angelica would be likely to inherit the throne in due course.
+Controversially, women born between 1971 and 1989 (in practice, only Behn's mother Märtha Louise), were given succession rights, but primogeniture would not apply.
 At present, she is fifth in the line of succession to the Norwegian throne.